-There are two types of custody in Georgia:
+There are two types of child custody in Georgia:

 - Legal: The parent with legal custody has the right to make major decisions about where the child lives and goes to school, what medical and dental care they receive, what religion they observe, and similar choices.